 The easiest way to use the viewer is to use the RCP (Rich Client Platform) version.
-It's a stand-alone application that only requires a Java runtime (tested with OpenJDK 6 and 7, which should be available in most distros' package managers).
+It's a stand-alone application that only requires a Java runtime (tested with OpenJDK 7, which should be available in most distros' package managers).

 Pre-compiled builds for different platforms are available here.
 Simply extract the archive and run the "traceViewer" binary.

 To build the RCP package yourself, checkout the git tree (see below), and check the lttng/README file for instructions.